levulinh/levulinh.github.io/_pages/drewfolio.md

     </div>
 </div>
 <div class="caption">
-    The overall architecture of our sound-based models, cut from the ICLR <a href="https://openreview.net/pdf?id=mIRztWMsVJ">Workshop paper</a>.
+    The overall architecture of our sound-based models.
+For more information, please refer to the ICLR <a href="https://openreview.net/pdf?id=mIRztWMsVJ">Workshop paper</a>.
 </div>

 ### Then what's the problem?